Davidster/SetMyLines/README.md

 - Get Time On Ice value from official NHL API, calculate effective fan-points per 20mins of ice time
 - UX design
 - Create a fancy-ass frontend in React
+- Clean up code.. make sure indentation is always 2 and NO DARNED SINGLE QUOTES

 ### Some cost estimation notes: